 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance.
-The mission of the New York State ADAP program is to provide access to medical services and HIV medications for all New York State residents with HIV or those individuals who are at risk of acquiring the HIV infection.
+Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance through the New York State Department of Health.
 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.

 If you are currently enrolled in an ADAP, it can continue to provide you with Medicare Part D prescription cost-sharing assistance for drugs on the ADAP formulary.
-In order to be sure you continue receiving this assistance, please notify your local ADAP enrollment worker of any changes in your Medicare Part D plan name or policy number.
-To contact the New York State ADAP, please contact 1-800-542-2437, or you can send an email to adap@health.state.ny.us For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 1-800-542-2437.
+In order to be sure you continue receiving this assistance, please notify your local ADAP enrollment worker of any changes in your Medicare Part D plan name or policy number, or information on eligibility criteria, covered drugs, or how to enroll in the program, please call 1-800-542-2437.